-Ensuring high standards of research culture and integrity are central to the mission and success of the Department of Haematology and the Cambridge Stem Cell Institute.
+Ensuring high standards of research culture and integrity are central to the mission and success of the Cambridge Stem Cell Institute.
 The remit of this committee will include setting guidelines, procedures and policies related to research reproducibility, misconduct, and data management.
 Importantly, the committee will not just set boundaries and establish procedures for when "things have gone wrong", but instead develop proactive guidelines that facilitate a research culture which promotes a positive working environment.
 The 'excellence' of our institute in future will be evaluated not just by what we produce, but how we produce it.
 The remit of this committee therefore includes to help establishing a positive research environment.
-This Committee is Chaired by Prof. Bertie Gottgens.
+This Committee is Chaired by Prof. Bertie Göttgens.

-Any members of this Committee or the CSCI Postgraduate Committee can be contacted should you have any issues or concerns.
+Any members of this Committee or the CSCI Postgraduate Student Committee can be contacted should you have any issues or concerns.

-The Committee also run the Empowering Research seminar series which provide training and information to all staff and postgraduate students about important areas of research culture and integrity and to promote and honest and open research culture.
-You can find out more about this series on the website:
+The committee also run the Empowering Research seminar series which provide training and information to all staff about important areas of research culture and integrity and to promote an honest and open research culture.
+You can find out more about this series on the website: www.stemcells.cam.ac.uk/research/research-culture-and-integrity/empowering-research

-www.stemcells.cam.ac.uk/research/research-culture-and-integrity/empowering-research